 More organic models, however, can create exciting synergy by decreasing formality between team members.
 While something like the pod system might be too loose for a larger advertising agency, the matrix model shows promise by allowing flexibility while retaining clear lines of authority.

 Ultimately, the best hierarchy model for your agency is the one that helps you keep employees and clients satisfied.

-Developing the right hierarchy for your advertising agency is only part of the battle.
-Sign up for an Instapage Enterprise demo today.
+Developing the right advertising agency hierarchy is only part of the battle.
+Sign up for an Instapage 14-day free trial today.